 "Campaign Furniture" by Christopher Schwarz.
-This book on the neglected historical style will be complete by the end of 2013.
+This book on the neglected historical style will be complete by the end of 2013 and published in 2014.

 "Art of Joinery" by Joseph Moxon.
-Our fully revised and expanded edition of this classic woodworking text will be available by the end of 2013.
+Our fully revised and expanded edition of this classic woodworking text is at the printer and will be released in November.

 Books from Lost Art Press